kizito9898/IT-Documentation/CustomerService/Ticketing-Best-practices.md

 ## My Core Principle

 I treat every ticket like a technical timeline.
-Whether the issue is ongoing or resolved, I update the ticket regularly,especially during active troubleshooting.
+Whether the issue is ongoing or resolved, I update the ticket regularly, especially during active troubleshooting.

 If an issue is still in progress, I leave meaningful updates every 10–15 minutes.
 These updates include timestamps and the specific steps taken, not generic statements.